 TEACHING & PEDAGOGY

 I love teaching and I love working with students- whether it is in the classroom or as a mentor.
-My Teaching Statement is available for review, but please note that it is from 2015.
 Below I have outlined both my teaching experience as well as highlighted some of my research and writing on pedagogy.